jruels/cloud-engineering/labs/aws_encryption/index.md

 In this lab, you successfully:
 - Created a KMS key and used it to encrypt data at rest in S3 and EBS.
 - Secured data in transit using SSL/TLS with S3.
-- Applied encryption best practices, including enabling key rotation and monitoring key usage with CloudTrail.
+- Applied encryption best practices, including monitoring key usage with CloudTrail.

-By completing this lab, you now have a solid understanding of how to implement data protection and encryption in AWS using KMS, S3, and EBS.
+By completing this lab, you now understand how to implement data protection and encryption in AWS using KMS, S3, and EBS.